-For freshman students interested in fall semester admission, please apply using the Common Application.
+For first year students interested in fall semester admission, please apply using the Common Application.
 We only accept the Common Application, as this allows guidance counselors to submit official transcripts, reports, and letters of recommendations electronically through Naviance.
 This makes the entire process easier for you, even if you only are applying to the University of New Haven.
 Please note that guidance offices may also submit documentation by regular U.S. mail.
 Our address is:

 University of New Haven

 300 Boston Post Road, West Haven, CT 06516